Sif3r/auth-service/README.md

 # <p align="center">Auth-Service</p>

 A concise and robust authentication service designed for straightforward integration into applications that require a fundamental user authentication system, without the overhead of larger solutions like Supabase or Auth0.
-This service provides core functionalities for user management and secure JWT-based token generation using Go, Postgres, and Redis.
+This service provides core functionalities for user management and secure JWT-based token generation using Go,Postgres, and Redis.

 ## 🧐 Features
 - **User Authentication & Management**: Securely register new users, authenticate them, and perform full CRUD operations on user profiles.